 Not the Same

 Admittedly, I’ve never played Stellaris on PC before, but I have done some research.
 Stellaris for PC was a gamechanger for Paradox, one of the most well-received games they have put out to date.
-From what I’ve seen in the forums and comments, Stellaris: Galaxy Command isn’t quite the same.
+If the gaming forum comments I’ve read are to be believed, Stellaris: Galaxy Command isn’t quite the same.

 The biggest difference is also probably one of the biggest flaws in mobile games.
 These are the pay to play and pay to win features.